 1. Peel and cut the potatoes into roundlets.

 2. Boil the potatoes in water with 1 tsp turmeric until the potatoes are just done.
 Drain and set aside.

 3. Heat oil in a kadhai, or frying pan.
 Add mustard seeds and let them crackle.

-4. Add aesafoetida, curry leaves, chopped dried chile and turmeric.
+4. Add asafoetida, curry leaves, chopped dried chile and turmeric.
 Add potatoes and salt and toss in the tempered spicy oil.

 5. Add lemon juice.

-6. Finish with fresh coriander and a pinch of chat masala, and if dry, add a drizzle of extra virgin olive oil.
+6. Finish the turmeric potatoes with fresh coriander and a pinch of chat masala, and if dry, add a drizzle of extra virgin olive oil.